OLTL Alum Tuc Watkins Plays Republican Congressman in ‘Black Monday’ Season Two Premiere

-One Life to Live fans will be able to catch Tuc Watkins (David Vickers) in primetime very soon.
+On September 19, 2019, Soaps.com reported One Life to Live alum Tuc Watkins (David Vickers) would be back in primetime.
 The former soap opera actor has landed a guest-starring arc for season two of the 1980s Wall Street comedy Black Monday.
 In an exclusive obtained by Deadline, Watkins will play a Republican leader of the Moral Majority named Congressman Harris.

 The series debuted on January 20 and stars Don Cheadle as Mo Monroe, Andrew Rannells as Blair Pfaff, Regina Hall as Dawn Towner and Paul Scheer as Keith Shankar.
 The premise follows the employees of The Jammer Group, a second-tier Wall Street trading firm, during the year leading up to the international stock market crash on October 19, 1987 – a day deemed Black Monday.
 The renewal announcement came on April 29 with season two to return in 2020.
 David Caspe and Jordan Cahan created the series with Seth Rogen and Evan Goldberg serving as executive producers.